 This is an old fashioned, New England recipe from Kevin’s side of the family.
-Kevin’s mother, Rena baked an amazing amount of cookies at Christmas.
-Out of all the holiday cookies that she baked, these soft molasses cookies are his favorite.
+Kevin’s mother, Rena baked an amazing amount of cookies at Christmastime.
+Out of all the holiday cookies she made, these soft molasses cookies are his favorite.

-These soft molasses cookies are filled with the warm holiday flavors of cinnamon, cloves, nutmeg, and molasses.
-They are delicious with a glass of milk or coffee.
+These soft molasses cookies are filled with thewarm holiday flavors of cinnamon, cloves, nutmeg, and molasses.
+The rich,earthy flavor pairs perfectly with a cup or coffee, or a tall glass of milk.